Skip to main content

 meet harrison 2019 spina bifida scholarship recipient

-Since the 180 Medical College Scholarship Program first began in 2012, we’ve offered 7 scholarship awards yearly to eligible students nationwide living with conditions like spina bifida, spinal cord injuries, neurogenic bladder, transverse myelitis, and/or an ostomy.
+Since the 180 Medical College Scholarship Program began in 2012, we’ve offered 7 scholarship awards yearly to eligible students nationwide with conditions like spina bifida, spinal cord injuries, neurogenic bladder, transverse myelitis, and/or an ostomy.
 It’s one of the ways we love to give back.
 Plus, it’s an investment in the futures of students who want to make a positive impact through their career plans.

 Now, we’d love for you to meet Harrison, a young man who has faced serious challenges and also found his true passion due to living with spina bifida.